 Our Dental Helpline, staffed by fully trained oral health experts and dental nurses, gives free and impartial dental advice.
 We can help you on subjects such as current UK legislation and regulations, NHS and private dental charges.

 Yes.
 Because of hormone changes during pregnancy, some women's dental health needs more care during this time.
-For example, you may notice that your gums appear to bleed more easily.
+For example, you may notice that your gums seem to bleed more easily.

 You may notice that your gums become sore and swollen during pregnancy, and they may bleed.
 This is due to hormone changes in your body.
 This means that you must keep your teeth and gums clean and visit your dentist regularly.
-You may also need appointments with the dental hygienist for thorough cleaning, and advice on caring for your teeth at home.
+You may also need appointments with the dental team for thorough cleaning and to help keep plaque and tartar from building up, and for advice on caring for your teeth at home.

 Yes.
 There should be no problems with routine treatment.
 If you are not sure what your treatment would involve, talk about all the options with your dentist.
-The Department of Health advises that you do not have amalgam fillings replaced until after your baby is born.
+Some current guidelines suggest that old amalgam fillings should not be removed during pregnancy, and that new ones should not be put in.
+Talk to your dentist about having a different type of filling if you are unsure.

-There is no truth in the rumours about pregnancy causing tooth problems through a lack of calcium, or that you will lose one tooth for each child.
+No. It is not true that pregnancy causes tooth problems through a lack of calcium, or that you will lose one tooth for each child you have.

 Smoking and drinking in pregnancy can lead to an underweight baby and also affect your unborn baby's dental health.
-An underweight baby has a greater risk of having poor teeth because of the tooth enamel not being formed properly.
-It is worth remembering that the adult teeth are already growing in the jaws below the baby teeth when your baby is born.
+An underweight baby is more likely to have poor teeth because of the tooth enamel not being formed properly.
+It is worth remembering that the adult teeth are already growing in the jaws, below the baby teeth, when your baby is born.
 So some babies whose mothers smoke and drink in pregnancy will have badly formed adult teeth too.

 Your baby should start teething at around 6 months old and will continue until all 20 baby teeth come through.
 At around 6 years old, the adult teeth will begin to appear.
 This will continue until all the adult teeth, except the wisdom teeth, have come through at around 14 years old.